ttreeagency/docker-php-ci/README.md

 This container contain the following software:

 - Nginx + PHP CLI/FPM (from Dotdeb respository)
-- Composer, the PHP package manager, automatically updated on container start
 - NPM
 - GIT
+- Composer, the PHP package manager, automatically updated on container start
+- Bower, the JS package manager, automatically updated on container start

 This container is under development, change can happen at any time ...